 This cut-out method was also used by Matisse to create designs for the chapel windows, priests’ clothing, and tabernacle doors for the Chapelle du Rosaire (Chapel of the Rosary) in Vence, France.

 Watch this video, from Tate Modern, and take a look at the art links below to see some of Matisse’s Cut Outs

 To see the colours and shapes that Matisse used in his Cutouts, take a look at:

 The Snail – which is the picture we’re using as our main inspiration for this project

-Then you can use glue to stick your shapes in their final design.
+When you are happy with your finished design you can use glue to stick your shapes in place.

 :: Follow Matisse’s way of working and pin your card up onto a wall or pinboard to create a mural on the wall.

 :: Stick a magnet strip onto the back of each piece of cut-out card to make fridge magnets.
 You can arrange and re-arrange them into new artworks each time you visit the kitchen.